opened all the way (fully dilated) when the mother has a

 Blue

-Use the baby blanket to wipe the fluids out of her mouth
+Use the baby blanket to wipe the uids out of her mouth

 and nose.
 If this does not help, use the bulb syringe to help